vmware/differential-datalog/doc/tutorial/tutorial.md

 DDlog supports three built-in container data types: `Vec`, `Set`, and `Map`.
 These are *generic* types that can be parameterized by any other DDlog types, e.g., `Vec<string>` is a vector of strings, `Map<string,bool>` is a map from strings to Booleans.
-These types do not have constructors in DDlog, so instances of these types can only be created by external functions.

 Let us assume that we have an extern function that splits a string into a list of substrings according to a separator: